rroland10/dex223-bug-bounty/README.md

 ---

-**⚠️ Important**: Always follow responsible disclosure practices.
+**Important**: Always follow responsible disclosure practices.
 Do not exploit vulnerabilities beyond what's necessary to demonstrate the issue.

 ---